Leroy F. Aarons Scholarship Award

 - Five work samples as described under work samples.

-- Proof of attendance: a letter of acceptance or a letter of enrollment from a U.S. community college or four-year university (contact email@example.com for exceptions).
-Scanned coppies accepted.
+- Proof of attendance: a letter of acceptance or a letter of enrollment from a U.S. community college or four-year university (contact firstname.lastname@example.org for exceptions).
+Scanned copies accepted

 - Official transcript, scanned digital copies accepted.
-Please mail physocal copies to:
+Please mail physical copies to:

-Please send applications questiosn to Aarons@nlgja.org and include the name of the applicant in the subject line.
+Please send application questions to email@example.com and include the name of the applicant in the subject line.

 There is no application fee for the Leroy F. Aarons Scholarship.

-NLGJA partnered with The Philadelphia Foundation (TPF), a community foundation established in 1918, to administer the NLGJA Student Scholarship Fund.
-The Delaware Valley Legacy Fund, a component fund of TPF serving to advance philanthropy within the LGBT communities, will disburse the scholarship awards upon receiving recommendation from NLGJA during each award period.
+NLGJA: The Association of LGBTQ+ Journalists partnered with The Philadelphia Foundation (TPF), a community foundation established in 1918, to administer the NLGJA Student Scholarship Fund.
+The Delaware Valley Legacy Fund, a component fund of TPF serving to advance philanthropy within the LGBTQ+ communities, will disburse the scholarship awards upon receiving recommendation from NLGJA: The Association of LGBTQ+ Journalists during each award period.

 - Print – Samples written by the applicant and published in a high school, college or community newspaper, magazine or online news service.
 Samples should be submitted as scans in either *.jpg or *.pdf formats.